 Committee Structure and Operations

 The Committee shall designate one member of the Committee as its Chair.
 In the event of a tie vote on any issue, the Chair’s vote shall decide the issue.
 The Committee shall meet in person or telephonically at least twice a year at a time and place determined by the Chair, with further meetings to occur when deemed necessary or desirable by the Committee or the Chair.

 General Committee Duties and Responsibilities

 - The Committee shall develop and recommend to the Board a set of Corporate Governance Guidelines and provide oversight of the corporate governance affairs of the Board and the Company.

-- The Committee shall periodically review the Board leadership structure and size of the Board to assess whether it is appropriate given the specific characteristics and circumstances of the Company and make recommendations to the Board from time to time as to changes that the Committee believes to be desirable to the size of the Board.
+- The Committee shall periodically review the Board leadership structure and size of the Board to assess whether it is appropriate given the specific characteristics and circumstances of the Company and make recommendations to the Board from time to time as to changes that the Committee believes to be desirable to the size of the Board and leadership structure.

 - The Committee shall identify individuals believed to be qualified to become directors, and recommend to the Board the nominees to stand for election as directors at the annual meeting of the Company’s shareholders or, if applicable, at a special meeting of the Company’s shareholders.
 In the case of a vacancy in the office of a director (including a vacancy created by an increase in the size of the Board), the Committee shall recommend to the Board an individual to fill such vacancy either through appointment by the Board or through election by the Company’s shareholders.
 In nominating candidates, the Committee shall take into consideration such factors as it deems appropriate, consistent with the Company’s Corporate Governance Guidelines.
 The Committee may consider candidates proposed by management, but is not required to do so.